fedcuit/fedcuit.github.com/source/_posts/2014-01-19-testing-with-angular-directives.markdown

     </ul>
 </div>
 ```
-This time, we want to validate the fruit name use typed in first, if it only contains letter, then it's eligable to add in, otherwise nothing happen.
+This time, we want to validate the fruit name use typed in first, if it only contains letter, then it's eligible to add in, otherwise nothing happen.
 The validation logic is defined in controller, we need to test the validation method is called inside our directive.
 ```javascript
 describe('directives', function () {
     beforeEach(module('myApp.directives'));